-- NSF Structure: The NSF Program Officer for NHERI is located within ENG/CMMI.
-The Deputy Director of the Large Facilities Office in the Office of Budget, Finance, and Award Management provides advice and assistance. - External Structure: Each NHERI awardee is led by a principal investigator (PI), who is responsible for the overall award operations.
+- NSF Structure: NSF oversight is handled by two program officers in ENG/CMMI working cooperatively with staff from ENG; the Office of Budget, Finance, and Award Management (BFA); the Office of General Counsel; the Office of Legislative and Public Affairs; and the Chief Officer for Research Facilities (CORF) in NSF's Office of the Director.
+Within BFA, the Large Facilities Office (LFO) provides advice to program staff and assists with agency oversight and assurance. - External Structure: Each NHERI awardee is led by a principal investigator (PI), who is responsible for the overall award operations.
 The NCO awardee coordinates NHERI governance and network activities.
-Governance is comprised of the following groups: (a) a Council, which consists of the PI of each NHERI award, to provide collective and coordinated leadership for NHERI as a national facility, (b) Network Independent Advisory Committee, with diverse representation from the broad scientific and engineering communities served by NHERI, to provide independent external guidance and advice to the Council, (c) User Forum, consisting of representatives from the broad scientific and engineering communities served by NHERI, and (d) Council-identified committees, comprised of internal awardee staff and/or users, to advise the Council on community priorities and needs for NHERI.

-• Reviews: NSF provides oversight to NHERI awardees through cooperative agreements.
-Individual and joint awardee operations and activities are reviewed through quarterly and annual project reports submitted by awardees, and site visit reviews, as well as reverse site visit reviews, conducted by NSF program officers.
+Governance is comprised of the following groups: (a) a Council, which consists of the PI of each NHERI award, to provide collective and coordinated leadership for NHERI as a national facility; (b) Network Independent Advisory Committee, with diverse representation from the broad scientific and engineering communities served by NHERI, to provide independent external guidance and advice to the Council; (c) User Forum, consisting of representatives from the broad scientific and engineering communities served by NHERI; and (d) Council-identified committees, comprised of internal awardee staff and/or users, to advise the Council on community priorities and needs for NHERI. - Oversight: NSF provides oversight to NHERI awardees through cooperative agreements.
+Awardee operations and activities are reviewed through quarterly and annual project reports (for the 11 cooperative agreements) and an annual report for the CONVERGE grant, submitted by awardees and through site visit and reverse site visit reviews conducted by NSF program officers.